Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Conclusion

 \section{Conclusion}

-The paper proposes a methodology for integrating generative UX research into a process of developing domain-specific NLP applications.
-Generative UX research employs domain users at the initial stages of prototype development, i.e., ideation and concept evaluation, and the last stage of the evaluation.
-The core idea of generative research is that involving domain users increases their interest and trust in the final application since the application addresses their needs.
+The paper reports on a case study of developing a domain-specific NLP application prototype in the process industry.
+To develop a prototype, we proposed a methodology for integrating generative UX research into the data-driven methodology of developing NLP applications by reinforcing domain understanding through data analysis and user interviews.
+Generative UX research focuses on domain users and employs them at the initial stages of prototype development, i.e., ideation and concept evaluation and the last stage of the prototype evaluation.
+The core idea of generative research is that involving domain users increases user utility, interest, and trust in the final application since it targets their needs.

-As a case study, we report a full cycle of the prototype development of a domain-specific NLP application for daily operations in the process industry.
-In the generative UX research, we learn about a complicated domain German language, varying writing styles, partial data incompleteness in the logging system, and the short lifetime of the text records.
+The case study reports a full prototype development cycle of a domain-specific NLP application for daily operations in the process industry.
+In the generative UX research, we learn about a complicated domain of the German language, varying writing styles, partial data incompleteness in the logging system, and the short lifetime of the text records.
 We propose a semantic search to enable effective access to the historical knowledge of plant operations and motivate users to improve data completeness by logging more information.
-The user-oriented prototype evaluation focuses on assessing the accuracy and user value after testing the prototype.
-The prototype evaluation demonstrates more informed, effective, and efficient daily operations.
+The user-oriented prototype evaluation focuses on assessing the accuracy and user utility when interacting with the prototype with a set of provided tasks or openly as they see fit.
+The prototype evaluation demonstrates more informed, effective, and efficient task completion in daily operations.

-To sum up, the paper shows that generative research for NLP application development is a combination of the strengths of both UX and NLP research.
-The synergy reveals opportunities and constraints of the data- and user-driven nature through exploratory data analysis and contextual inquiries.
-Working in close collaboration, our NLP+UX team and the domain experts created and validated a concept idea for a prototype through combined prototype evaluation of accuracy and user value.
+The paper shows that generative research for NLP application development combines the strengths of both UX and NLP research.
+The methodology is a promising direction for broad use in the development of NLP applications.
+The UX+NLP combination reveals opportunities and constraints of the data- and user-driven nature through exploratory data analysis and contextual inquiries, which enables a more informed and effective development process.
+We encourage UX+NLP teams to work in close collaboration to test the proposed methodology and report their results.